spring-projects/spring-data-examples/README.md

 * `geo-json` - Example project showing usage of [GeoJSON](http://geojson.org) with MongoDB.
 * `gridfs` - Example project showing usage of gridFS with MongoDB.
 * `java8` - Example of how to use Spring Data MongoDB with Java 8 date time types as well as the usage of `Optional` as return type for repository methods.
 Note, this project requires to be build with JDK 8.
+* `kotlin` - Example for using Cassandra with MongoDB.
 * `query-by-example` - Example project showing usage of Query by Example with MongoDB.
 * `reactive` - Example project to show reactive template and repository support.
 * `security` - Example project showing usage of Spring Security with MongoDB.